10 Pros And Cons Of Owning An Apartment Building

 - advertising for vacancies

-If you don’t have enough money to hire someone, you’ll have to do it yourself.
+If you don’t have much money to hire someone, you’ll have to do it yourself.

 I learned this lesson the HARD way when I invested (and lost) $50K with Realty Shares via crowdfunding.

-Unfortunately, when investing through a website, you don’t to get to know/meet the sponsors of the deal.
+Unfortunately, when investing through a website, you don’t to get an opportunity to meet the sponsors which makes performing due diligence tough.